-Albania is located in southeastern Europe, bordering the Adriatic Sea, and across from Italy and north of Greece.
+Albania is located in southeastern Europe, bordering the Adriatic Sea, across from Italy and north of Greece.
 It is a small mountainous country with both Mediterranean and Alpine climates.
 After centuries of foreign occupation followed by decades of oppressive communist rule, Albania is embracing democracy and capitalism.
-Although it is a poor, developing nation, today Albania has Europe’s fasting growing economy.
-Travel guide Frommer’s has declared Albania to be the “Top Value Destination for 2012.”
+Although it is a poor, developing nation, today Albania has one of Europe’s fasting growing economies.
+Travel guide Frommer’s declared Albania to be the “Top Value Destination for 2012.”
 The following is from Lonely Planet, which ranked Albania as the Number One destination in the world in 2011: “Not just the preserve of the adventurous, Albania is a warm and sincerely hospitable country – with enough rough edges to keep it interesting.”
 While Albania has numerous small cities of historical or archeological interest, the capital, Tirana, is a bustling metropolis with heavy traffic and chaotic construction, but also with cultural activities, museums, good restaurants, cafes and nightlife.
 It has a large population of students eager to practice their English.